Gender-responsive Sustainable Land Management

 Our engagement continues

 According to Decision 24/COP.15 the Parties encourage the UNCCD secretariat to continue collaboration with WOCAT to enhance the implementation of the Gender Action Plan and its road map, including to generate gender-disaggregated data, to inform gender-responsive policy design for achieving land degradation neutrality.
-WOCAT is therefore exploring meaningful goals and topics for a phase two of the project.

-• the search for gender-responsive SLM Technologies and Approaches.
+• the search for gender-responsive SLM solutions;

 Partner